With the flu and COVID-19 circulating this season, DSHS and HHSC are encouraging everyone who can to get vaccinated.

 Visit your primary care provider or local pharmacy, or visit the DSHS Flu Vaccination webpage to learn more about where to get a flu shot.

 Flu symptoms can last one week or longer and can include fever, body aches, chills, dry cough, sore throat, runny nose, headaches and extreme fatigue.
-Getting a flu shot reduces the chance of getting the flu and could lessen the symptoms if you do become ill.
+Getting a flu shot reduces the chance of getting the flu and could lessen the severity of symptoms if you do become ill.

 It takes about two weeks after receiving the flu shot for immunity to build up.
 It’s important to get your shot as soon as possible, and remember to take these preventative actions to stop the spread of germs:

 - Avoid close contact with those who are sick.

 - Don’t touch your face.

 - Cover your mouth with your elbow when you cough.

 - Wash your hands with soap and water frequently.

 - Keep surfaces disinfected.